chris-j-akers/i8080-javascript/README.md

 ## Unit Tests

 Unit tests cover nearly all the 8080 operations.
-They are generated from config that can be found in the `/utils/test_generator' directory.
-The `test_generator.py` app is a python program that reads YAML config files to generate JavaScript unit tests.
+They are generated from config that can be found in the `/utils/test_generator` directory.

 ### The Unit Test Generator (`test_generator.py`)

 The unit test generator takes a series of `YAML` config files which consist of various sets of common boilerplate code, set-up values and expected values.
 It uses this config to generate Mocha test-suites in JavaScript.

+The first part of the `YAML` file (the `test_suite` section) contains the test suite configuration global to all tests such as the boilerplate test code.
+The second part of the file (the `tests` section) contains configuration for each test, usually a list of placeholders and their values.

-For instance, the configuration for generating the test suite which consists of tests to check the `LXI` opcode is below:
+For example, below is the `test_suite` section of the configuration file for the `LXI` opcode unit tests.

 ```yaml
 ---